cjdbarlow/Part-One/additives.md

 #Additives {#id}
 > Describe the mechanisms of action and potential adverse effects of buffers, anti-oxidants, anti-microbial and solubilizing agents added to drugs

 Additives are components of a drug preparation which do not exert the pharmacological effect.

-They include:
+Additives include:
 * **Solvents**
     * Water
     Appropriate for dissolving polar molecules.